rgaiacs/rsecon25-mybinder/poster-submission-form.md

 ## Acknowledgements

-- Arnim Bleier for all 7 years promoting mybinder.org at GESIS Leibniz Institute for the Social Sciences.
 - Kenan Erdogan and Mridul Seth for the years operating the BinderHub server at GESIS Leibniz Institute for the Social Sciences.
 - Min RK, Simon Li, and Erik Sundell for the time helping the BinderHub server operator at GESIS Leibniz Institute for the Social Sciences.
 - All contributors to mybinder.org.